csizy/Shannon-Coder/README.md

 4: Capability of processing numbers.

-5: Randomize pivot and modify algorythm (if necessary) in function 'partition'.
+5: Randomize pivot and modify algorithm (if necessary) in function 'partition'.

 6: Indicate error with negative return value in function 'generateShannonCode'.